 When and where can I use my EHIC?

-You can use your EHIC when you visit a country in the European Economic Area (EEA) or Switzerland, such as on a holiday or business trip.
+You can use your EHIC when you visit an EU country and Norway, Iceland, Liechtenstein or Switzerland, such as on a holiday or business trip.

 The EHIC covers:

-- medical treatment you may need during your visit if you're ill or have an accident
+- medically necessary treatment you may need during your visit if you're ill or have an accident

 - treatment for long-term (chronic) conditions and existing illnesses, such as kidney (renal) dialysis

-- routine maternity care, as long as you aren't going abroad specifically to give birth
+- routine maternity care (not only because of illness or accident), as long as you're not going abroad specifically to give birth

 The EHIC does not cover private medical treatment.